 Hopefully along the way, you’ll be able to skip some of the hardships I had to endure as I figured these things out for myself.

 It’s time for change… for satisfaction… for fun.

 Most of all, it’s time for living life as a mostly happy, content, and balanced laid back family.

 Decide now to be intentional with your choices, to change your perspective so you’re loving life rather than wishing it was something it isn’t, to give your family the best you can with what you have, without regret.

-If you haven’t already, subscribe to the Abrazo and Coze newsletter for ongoing motivation and inspiration, and to be notified of new posts.
+If you haven’t already, subscribe to the Abrazo and Coze newsletter (scroll down a bit for the sign up form) for ongoing motivation and inspiration, and to be notified of new posts.

 You got this.